Corn ethanol: Wet milling

-In wet milling, the corn grain is separated into components by steeping in dilute sulfuric acid for 24 to 48 hours.
+In wet milling, the corn grain is separated into components by steeping in dilute sulfurous acid for 24 to 48 hours.
 The slurry mix then goes through a series of grinders to separate out the corn germ.
 The remaining components of fiber, gluten, and starch are segregated using screen, hydroclonic, and centrifugal separators.
 The corn starch and remaining water can be fermented into ethanol through a similar process as dry milling, dried and sold as modified corn starch, or made into corn syrup.
 The gluten protein and steeping liquor are dried to make a corn gluten meal that is sold to the livestock industry.
 The heavy steep water is also sold as a feed ingredient and used as an alternative to salt in the winter months.
 Corn oil is also extracted and sold.

 Environmental issues

+Corn based ethanol is classified as a first generation biofuel produced from edible crops; later generations derive from lignocellulosic feedstocks or algae.
 Corn ethanol results in lower greenhouse gas emissions than gasoline and is fully biodegradable, unlike some fuel additives such as MTBE.
 However, because energy to run many U.S. distilleries comes mainly from coal plants, there has been considerable debate on the sustainability of corn ethanol in replacing fossil fuels.
 Additional controversy relates to the large amount of arable land required for crops and its impact on grain supply and direct and indirect land use change effects.
 Other issues relate to pollution, water use for irrigation and processing, energy balance, and emission intensity for the full life cycle of ethanol production.